-- Orienting the student to organizational policies and procedures. - Allowing students to observe and co-lead individual, small group, and classroom guidance. - Assisting the student in school and professional development activities. - Facilitating the student's efforts to fulfill the required practicum and internship activities.
+- Orienting the student to organizational policies and procedures. - Allowing students to observe and co-lead clinical activities; - Assisting the student in building an appropriate caseload; and - Facilitating the student's efforts to fulfill the required practicum and internship activities.

 The Site Supervisor has final authority for all decisions and/or actions taken about the student's roles and activities while engaging in practicum or internship activities within the organization.
-While the Site Supervisor is not responsible for the final grade of a practicum or internship student, they will be asked to formally evaluate the student's performance on various counseling skills.
-They will also submit a midpoint and final report regarding the student's clinical experience via an online platform.
+While the Site Supervisor is not responsible for the final grade of a practicum or internship student, they will formally evaluate the student's performance in individual and group counseling sessions.
+In addition, they will be asked to provide a brief mid-point and final report regarding the student's clinical experience via an online platform.
 The site supervisor will also collaborate with the university supervisor on a regular schedule throughout the placement.